 On the bright side, the experience made me appreciate the wonders of this fruit.

 I’ve been taking Amla off and on for about 12 years.
-It was recommended to me by my natural health practitioner, and it happens to be one of my favorite herbs.
-It’s very nourishing and rejuvenative; and I enjoy the effects it has on my body.
+It was recommended to me by my natural health practitioner, and it happens to be one of my favorite remedies.
+The plant is very nourishing and rejuvenating, and I enjoy the effects it has on my body.

-First, I’d like to say that before trying any new or unfamiliar supplement, you should check with a trusted health practitioner to make sure it’s right for you.
-I’d also like to let you know that I only recommend products that I feel are safe and I have experience taking.
-If I’m not sure of a product, or am unfamiliar with it, I don’t write about it or recommend it.
+First, I’d like to emphasize that before trying any new or unfamiliar supplement, you should check with a trusted health practitioner to make sure it’s right for you.
+I only recommend products that I feel are safe and I’ve experienced for myself.

 If you were to step into my kitchen or go through my cabinets, you would find a lot of the things I’ve recommended in articles.
-You’ll probably find a jar of coconut oil on my kitchen counter next to a little bottle of Vitamin D, and a box of tulsi tea.
-I sometimes have a bottle of Nucleotides on hand for cold and flu season (but unfortunately, I ran out recently).
+You’d probably find a jar of coconut oil on my kitchen counter next to a little bottle of vitamin D and a box of tulsi tea.
+I sometimes have a bottle of nucleotides on hand for cold and flu season.
 And I also have a bottle of Amla.

-With that said, here are 10 reasons why Amla is so amazing:
+With that said, here are eight reasons why Amla is so amazing:

 Antioxidants prevent the body against free radicals.
 Free radicals are harmful and can damage cells, potentially leading to cancer and other possible diseases.

-Since Amla is great for digestion, it makes it easier for our bodies to absorb the calcium in the foods we eat, therefore resulting in healthier hair (not to mention healthier bones, teeth, and nails).
-It helps us to preserve our natural, youthful hair color, and minimizes hair loss.
+Since Amla is great for digestion, it makes it easier for our bodies to absorb the calcium in the foods we eat, therefore resulting in healthier hair — not to mention healthier bones, teeth and nails.
+The fruit helps to preserve natural hair color and minimizes hair loss.